-– Relationship of interdependence between the parties.
+– An interdependent relationship between the parties.

 - Power is relational.
 When we talk about power we do not do it in general, but in relation to the power that some people, groups or institutions have with respect to others and in certain situations.
 The power of each of the elements in dispute can grow or decrease throughout the negotiating interaction.

 - It arises from the dependence of resources.
 A needs something from B and vice versa.
 The dependence of resources is the basis of the social relationship, so that scarcity of resources causes competition among those who need these resources and the unequal allocation of resources creates the need for exchange.

 - Power implies the freedom to make decisions.
 A certain balance of power is necessary for the negotiation to take place.
 If one of the absolute over another, what usually happens is the imposition of one’s aspirations.Power is a potential, so it can exist without being used.
 We can talk about two basic types of negotiation: distributive and integrative.
 In the distributive negotiation the results of the parties are inversely related, so that if one of the parties wins, the other loses.
 It is also called “fixed cake” because if we divide a cake into ten parts if one takes seven, the other has only three parts left.
 This type of negotiation usually appears when dealing with quantifiable (salary) or dichotomous aspects (promotion – not promotion).
 Logically, the results of this negotiation are negative, since the conflict of interest is evident and the costs are high.

 Integrative negotiation aims to ensure that all parties are satisfied with the negotiating process.
 The objective is the optimal distribution of resources.
 This type of negotiation is usually given in non-quantifiable aspects, such as interpersonal relationships, the work environment.
 It is also called “variable cake”.